ahf/tor-win32/README.markdown

     $ sudo apt install wine32

-We need to copy some DLL files over to the location of our `tor.exe` file.
+We need to copy some DLL files to the location of our `tor.exe` file.
 There is probably an environment variable we can set to make Wine search for DLL files elsewhere, but for now we do the following:

 Copy over `zlib1.dll`, which was installed together with the `libz-mingw-w64` packages we installed above, to the location of `tor.exe`: